Yuvalbet/Graph/README.md

 Graphs with cycles (e.g., loops in the graph) are handled correctly in the algorithms.
 For example:
 - **DFS** will mark vertices as "visited" to avoid infinite loops in cyclic graphs.
 - **Kruskal’s Algorithm** uses the **Union-Find** data structure to ensure no cycles are formed while building the MST.

+### Makefile and Execution

+The project includes a Makefile that allows easy compilation and testing of the project.
+Here are the important commands:
+- make Main: Compiles the full program for running the graph and algorithms demonstration.
+- make test: Compiles the test file and links all the necessary object files for running the tests with Doctest.
+- make clean: Removes all compiled object files and executables.
+- make valgrind: Runs the program using Valgrind to check for memory leaks and improper memory usage.

+You can use these commands from the terminal to compile and test the project efficiently.

 ## Conclusion